 Outstanding Features

-Written by a theologian with extensive knowledge of both French and Indian theologies, this book contributes to the almost non-existent literature on the transcontinental relationship between European and South Asian Catholicism.
+Written by a theologian with extensive knowledge of both French and Indian theologies, this book significantly expands the almost non-existent literature on the transcontinental relationship between European and South Asian Catholicism.
 The author will be in dialogue with both European and South Asian theologians.

-This book addresses the relationship between the French ressourcement theology in India and the notion of universality of the church.
-Once the connection is established, the author has no difficulty in proving the crucial role played by ressourcement theology and mission in India and its heritage.
-Moreover, the study connects theology in France and India as well as the subfields of theology and mission through a narrative that moves from Europe to South Asia and across the 20th and 21st centuries.
+This book also addresses the relationship between the French ressourcement theology in India and the notion of universality of the church.
+Once the connection is established, the author will have no difficulty demonstrating the crucial role played by ressourcement theology and mission in India and its heritage.
+Moreover, the study connects theology in France and India, as well as the subfields of theology and mission, through a narrative that moves from Europe to South Asia and across the 20th and 21st centuries.
 It focuses on the relationship between theologies in the context of World Catholicism and addresses the issue from both sides.

 Finally, the book improves the existing scholarship on Monchanin’s mission by offering an in-depth comparison between the traditional missionary approach to India and Monchanin’s overall vision of India in the development of mutual enrichment between the Christian and Hindu sources.
 The study pursues this scope by working with French sources and translating passages of Monchanin’s writings (see below) never before translated to English.

-Notably, existing scholarly studies on Monchanin are chiefly theological or biographical, but this study contains more than a biographical profile.
-Though my own discussion does not seriously contradict or supersede previous work, it moves beyond them to offer a novel theological interpretation of Monchanin’s writings and opinions.
-The central importance I give to Monchanin as an internal member of the ressourcement theology milieu is one point over which this book makes new claims and must be judged as such.
+Whereas existing scholarly studies on Monchanin are chiefly theological or biographical, this study contains more than a biographical profile.
+Though my own discussion does not seriously contradict previous work, it moves beyond them to offer a novel theological interpretation of Monchanin’s writings and opinions.
+In arguing for the central importance of Monchanin as an internal member of the ressourcement theology milieu, this book makes important new claims and will be judged thus.

 Bibliography: